 A carefully prepared meeting place can help greatly in maintaining concentration especially in the case of a less experienced adviser.
-It is very important to remove everything that could cause distractions - outside noise, radio, phones, other people, an unexpected visitors, the objects in front of the adviser and behind the client.
+It is very important to remove everything that could cause distractions - outside noise, radio, phones, other people, unexpected visitors, objects in front of the adviser and behind the client.